T-Pau/Joyride/README.md

 - SuperPad64 (eight SuperNES controllers, connects to user port)
 - Ninja SNES Pad (eight SuperNES controllers, connects to both controller ports)
+- Luigi Pantarotto's Spaceballs adapter (eight joysticks, connects to user port and one controller port)

 ## SuperPad64 / Ninja SNES Pad

 These adapters support eight Nintendo SuperNES controllers or mice.
+The types of connected devices are detected automatically.

 Controllers have these inputs: